Do you know how parks, gardens and street trees contribute to the urban green of your city?

 Cloud Data Service

 The processing chain includes a primary treatment to obtain the normalised difference vegetation information and a post treatment to delimit the areas of study.
-The service is deployed and run within a scalable cloud system that allows for processing and dissemination of data covering entire cities and its environs.
+The service is deployed and run within a scalable cloud system that allows for processing and dissemination of data covering entire cities and its surroundings.

 Our API provides the Green Maps and allows the instant generation of the Green Index.
 The provision of information through API allows for the flexible design of innovative online services as the user demands.